*List created by Seoung (ChowDownDetroit) & Virginia Lee

-It’s cold here in Metro-Detroit, so the best comfort food to warm you up is a hot and hearty bowl of Asian noodle soup.
-Here are some places I would recommend getting your slurp on!
+It’s cold, windy, and snowy here in Metro-Detroit, so the best comfort food to warm you up is a hot and hearty bowl of Asian noodle soup.
+The best part is seeing the steam rise, all the colors and textures of the fresh veggies and meats, all snuggled in with the fresh noodles.
+Here are some places we would recommend for getting your slurp on and warming you up to stay cozy!

 This classic Japanese joint has been a hit for several years.
 Their selection of food items might be limited compared to traditional Japanese restaurants but the prices are cheap and the quality is phenomenal.
 Don’t be surprised if you see a line of people waiting outside when the store is 5 minutes from opening!
 The udon masters sure know how to get the locals’ attention.
 Noodle soup lovers, rejoice!